applicaster/developer.applicaster.com/content/iOS-Feed-by-CocoaPods/Integrate-Applicaster-Feed-by-CocoaPods.md

-This document explains how to add the Applicaster SDK using CocoaPods to your project
+This document explains how to add the Applicaster SDK using CocoaPods to your project.

 **A Few Notes**
 ***